Whether you’re after a quick walk, a full day’s walking or even a multi-day hike, the Margaret River region has you covered.

 What started as a retirement project, has quickly turned into a thriving family business.
-Established in 1999 Petra Olive Oil Estate is committed to producing premium grade olive oil and makes for a great visit on any trip to the southwest.
-Continue reading Southwest discoveries – Petra Olive Oil Estate
+Established in 1999 Petra Olive Oil Estate is committed to producing premium grade olive oil and offers visitors fantastic chalet accommodation in Yalingup.
+Continue reading Olive oil and luxury pet-friendly accommodation in Yallingup

 A weekend getaway down south is one of the best ways to relax, recharge and inhale a chunky dose of fresh country air.
-And if you’re going with a large group, there’s no better place to stay than at the Cullen Homestead.
+And if you’re going with a large group, there’s no better holiday house in Margaret River than at the Cullen Homestead.

-The Homestead, located off Caves Road in the heart of the wine growing region, is the former family home of the Cullen family.
+The Cullen Wines Homestead, located off Caves Road in the heart of the wine growing region, is the former family home of the Cullen family.
 One of the regions oldest and most renowned winegrowers.
-Continue reading The Cullen Homestead
+Continue reading Our favourite Margaret River Holiday House – the Cullen Wine Homestead

-If you like a house with character and don’t mind foregoing five-star luxury, then The Wave House is the coolest place to stay in the southwest.
-Perched high up on the hill overlooking Indijup Beach, the Wave House has panoramic views of one of the regions most stunning beach.
-Continue reading The Wave House – Margaret River’s Coolest Beach Shack
+If you like a house with character and don’t mind foregoing five-star luxury, then the Wave House near Yalingup is the coolest holiday house in the southwest.
+Perched high up on the hill overlooking Indijup Beach, the Wave House has panoramic views of one of the region’s most stunning beach.
+Continue reading The Wave House Yallingup – the coolest beach shack in the southwest

 Image courtesy of Tourism Western Australia

 Ask anyone what they think of first when you mention Margaret River and the likely answer is wine and surfing.
 If you’re a surfer, don’t bother to keep reading.
 You’ll be kept busy with the world-class surf breaks in the region.
 For everyone else, wine lovers included, read on.
-These activities will let you indulge guilt-free in wine, cheese and chocolate later on.
+Here’s a list of things to do in Margarete River that will let you indulge guilt-free in wine, cheese and chocolate later on.

 Continue reading Things to do in Margaret River that don’t involve Wine